WE DON’T SELL AUTO PARTS!

 Q4.
 Do I need ownership papers to sell my car?

-In most cases, yes.
-You should have proof that the vehicle belongs to you before completing the sale.
+Usually yes.
+You should have proof of ownership before completing the sale.

 Q5.
 What’s the easiest way to get rid of an old car in Toronto?